johanhaleby/javalin.github.io/_posts/tutorials/2019-07-31-simple-frontends-with-javalin-and-vue.md

 <div class="comment" markdown="1">
-Note that you don't have to restart the server when making changes to `.vue` files, Javalin will pick up on those automatically.\\
+Note that you don't have to restart the server when making changes to `.vue` files, Occurrent will pick up on those automatically.\\
 The reason we needed to restart now was because we added a new route in the `main` function.
 </div>